titivermeesch/CommandTimer/docs/docs/storage/index.md

 with that task.
 The ID is visible in the global tasks list (`/cmt` command).

 ## SQL Database (BETA)

+**Before trying to set this up, be aware that this feature is not be production ready.
+Certain features could be missing or feel buggy.
+Please request support on Discord if you are experiencing issues**

 CommandTimer supports SQL databases since v8.9.0.
 To use this feature you need to set up the following section in `config.yml`: